 Four new zones have been carved out, to help children witness firsthand the ecology of plants through nature play and learn about the different eco-systems: Farm, Forest, Stream, and Orchard.

-What stands out best for children in this new extension would be the flying fox where they can mimick the colugo and other forest gliders.
+What stands out best for children in this new extension would be the flying fox where they can mimic the colugo and other forest gliders.

 The thoughtful inclusion of a wheelchair trampoline and cajons for autistic children makes this an inclusive garden for all children.

 First established in 2007 as Asia’s first Garden dedicated to children, the charm of the original Garden remains.
 With its popular water play area, sandpit, swinging suspension bridge and tree house, this section stays prominent as the fun part of the Garden set amidst nature for the young adventure seekers.

 There are now two main additions to the original section of the Gardens.